-In some cases, a Sinus infection can lead to other complications like meningitis, bone or skin infections.
+In some cases, a Sinus infection can lead to other complications like meningitis, and bone or skin infections.
 In those cases, you need to see the doctor as soon as possible.
 You can also check here When to See a Doctor for a Sinus Infection?

 It’s easy to get confused between a common cold and a sinus infection.
 But if someone has the symptoms, it’s always best to keep a little distance.
 You need to keep yourself away from others in case you have the symptoms of a sinus infection contagious.
 But keeping a distance is not always possible.
 Especially at home or if someone close to you gets the infection.
 In those cases, you need to keep regular hygiene in check and take preventive measures, especially for children.
 Wash your hands frequently.
-Keep your face covered if you have cough or sneezing problems.
+Keep your face covered if you have a cough or sneezing problem.
 If someone got the infection, it’s essential to prevent it from spreading to others.